Real Brothas

 Real Brothas is the debut studio album by American rappers B.G.
 Knocc Out and Dresta.

-It was released on August 15, 1995 through Outburst Records and Def Jam Recordings.
+The album was released on August 15, 1995, through Outburst Records and Def Jam Recordings.
 Recording sessions took place at Kitchen Sync Studio and Skip Saylor Recording in Hollywood, and at Solid Studios in Studio City, California.
 Production was handled by Rhythm D, Doctor Jam, Madness 4 Real, Charlie B and Vic C, with Anthony "Anti" Lewis and Greedy Greg serving as executive producers.
-The album debuted at number 128 on the Billboard 200, number 15 on the Top R&B Albums and number five on the Heatseekers Albums in the United States.
+The album debuted at number 128 on the Billboard 200, number 15 on the Top R&B Albums and number five on the Heatseekers Albums in the United States, and sold 250,000 units despite the album having no promotions.

 The album featured two singles: "50/50 Luv", dedicated to Eazy-E, and "Jealousy".
 The promotional single "D.P.G./K" (stands for Dogg Pound Killas) is a diss song towards Death Row Records artists Snoop Doggy Dogg, Dr. Dre, Dat Nigga Daz, Kurupt and Nate Dogg.
 Music videos were made for "D.P.G./K", "50/50", and "Jealousy".
 A music video for "Compton Swangin'" was made but never released.

+The duo featured on a few more songs across 1995 and 1996 before disbanding after B.G.
+Knocc Out was incarcerated for attempted murder.
+Dresta would record with Death Row Records on the compilation album Too Gangsta for Radio, but never released any more solo music despite talks of a solo album titled "A Story To Tell" whilst B.G.
+Knocc Out released his first solo album in 2011 and continues making music to this day.

+In 2015, two songs that were initially recorded for the album, "I Represent the CPT" and "No Respect", were released on November 15th and December 12th respectively as singles.
+More songs recorded for the album were released on B.G.
+Knocc Out's 2017 compilation album "Features".